 What Makes Us Different

 Our distinct point of view and approach gives us unique advantages.
 Our multidisciplinary perspective helps us see challenges in unique ways.
 We apply leadership and expertise to social issues and find unique solutions.
 Our passion and perseverance create lasting change.
 We make a difference at home and around the world.

 How Do We Work

 Our impact starts with our members, people who work tirelessly with their clubs to solve some of our community’s toughest challenges.
 Their efforts are supported by Rotary International, our member association and the Rotary Foundation, which turns generous donations into grants that fund the work of our members and partners around the world.
 Watsonville Rotary is led by our members, responsible leaders who help to carry forward our generation’s mission and values in their elected roles.

 The Watsonville Rotary Club was founded on May 21, 1927, the same day that Charles Lindbergh landed in Paris.
 A small article on the front page of the Watsonville Register-Pajaronian newspaper covered the first meeting with huge headlines above the article about Lindbergh’s feat.
-The club has almost 80 members at this time with our most veteran member having joined the club in 1947 and our newest member joining in August, 2017.
+The club has an average of 70-80 members with our most veteran member having joined the club in 1947.
 We have always been an active club in the community and around the world.
-Our Rotarians have sent money and personnel to Peru and Guatemala in the last 20 years to work on a variety of projects including literacy, health education, medical support and water sanitation.
-We provide support for local schools including financial support, equipment and enrichment activities.
-We have an annual grant program for local non-profits that serve Watsonville youth through an annual grant program We host a Job Shadowing Day for 80 students from Watsonville High that involves our members and others to provide quality career “hosting” for the students.
+Our Rotarians have provided funding and sent members to Peru and Guatemala over the last 20 years to work on a variety of projects including literacy, health education, medical support and water sanitation.
+We provide support for local schools including financial support, student college scholarships, equipment and enrichment activities.
+We have an annual grant program for local non-profits that serve Watsonville youth through an annual grant program We host a Job Shadowing Day for 80 students from Watsonville High where our members and other professionals provide quality career “hosting” for the students.
 We sponsor foreign exchange students through the Rotary Exchange program.
-We sponsor a speech contest and we recognize students in local schools who are achieving in a variety of ways.
-Our programs each week engage the membership and guests with information about local issues.
+We sponsor an annual speech contest and recognize student achievement at local partner schools at our weekly meetings.
+Our weekly Speakers engage the membership and guests with information about local, national and international issues.